 Insurance companies love nothing more than to have an injury victim sign papers without talking to a licensed Nevada attorney.
 Consulting with a lawyer in Las Vegas can mean the difference between a quick but inadequate payout and the full amount your case is worth.

 That is because there may be injury-related expenses you had not yet considered—or because the initial settlement offer is very low compared to settlements reached in similar cases.
-Experienced Clark County attorneys can help you evaluate any settlement offer fairly—and often can improve it considerably.
+Experienced Clark County attorneys can help you evaluate any brain injury settlement offer fairly—and often can improve it considerably.

 Talking to an attorney does not necessarily mean you will be going to court.
 In most cases, your Las Vegas lawyer will still reach a settlement agreement with the insurance company.
 It will just be a settlement that keeps all your needs in mind—both in the short term and the long term.